rliebz/tusk/README.md

 ### Installation

+Tusk is supported on Linux, macOS, and Windows.
 The latest version can be installed from the [releases page][releases].

 On macOS, installation is also available through [homebrew][homebrew]: